mcgill-robotics-archive/isoduino-mega/README.md

 * Switching regulator to allow bigger range of voltage input.

 ## Changelog:
+### Version 1.4B
+- Fix the resistor value for the current limit for the power mux from 250 Ohm to 1k Ohm

 ### Version 1.4
 - Add the ability to sense input voltage level using A0 and/or A8